GSG-CF05/feras-profile-project/README.md

 # feras-profile-project
 #you can check it out [Here]( https://gsg-cf05.github.io/feras-profile-project/)
-This's my new Project mine
+-This's my new Project mine
 ## Team Members:-
 - [feras omar](https://github.com/ferasomar2)
 ## Why we create this app?